The head lead body rotation drill is the foundation of a successful swimming stroke.

 I already talked about the balance a bit in the previous post about sinking legs.

-You might be thinking, what kind of balance do I need in a water while I swim, I just float.
+You might be thinking, what kind of balance do I need in the water while I swim?
+I just float, don't I?

 Well, that is true, your body naturally floats, however, it matters how you float and how much effort (energy) you consume while floating :).

-In this post, you can see a decent video of one good drill that is great for balancing your body in the water.
+In this post, you can see a decent video of a well-performed head lead drill that is great for balancing your body in the water.

 Watch the video and below you will find my comments about the exercise.